 Given the current draft’s reliance on third party accreditation, we anticipate the standards and procedures developed by the Director of the Department of Health and the impact of licensure during transactions to create the most significant operational changes for hospitals in Ohio.

 Keep an eye out for more developments related to Ohio’s hospital licensure proposal.
 Our Health Care Innovation Industry Team will be sure to post significant developments on this as it progresses, and our CivicPoint government relations team will also watch as this legislation unfolds in Columbus.
-Please contact Brian Higgins (email@example.com; 513-651-6839) if you have any questions related to this article.
+In the meantime, visit our Health Law Matters blog for more insight into legal issues impacting the health care industry.